 We at WatchO received numerous calls and messages from people who wanted to buy their friend and family (as well as themselves) a new watch.
 If I can guess, a lot of people reading this are wearing a new watch (lucky you).
 We at WatchO are here to help, so here are a few ways to take care of your watch.

 If you are purchasing a watch, research it and familiarise yourself with it, that way you'll know what to expect from the watch in advance.
 In the lucky chances you’ve received a watch as a gift, look at the specs of the watch, see what the watch can do, all it’s features, the more you know about the watch the better.

 Watches have specs and features that are meant to be used to give you the full experience of the watch.
 The watch might have some cool features you didn't even know about; who knows your watch might have a projector that comes out the dial (see what you could be missing out on).

-So I would advice you to do some research on the watch that way you can enjoy and use it to its full potential.
+So I would advise you to do some research on the watch, that way you can enjoy and use it to its full potential.
 If you can't seem to find the information you need simply give us a call, we'll be happy to help.

 Watches in Water